CodelyTV/n8n-nodes-twitch/README.md

 </p>

 <p align="center">
   Receive notifications when something happens in your Twitch Stream (or other's).
-Installing this node you'll be able to trigger automations based on "Stream goes online/offline", "new follow" and some other events.
+Installing this node you'll be able to trigger workflows based on "Stream goes online/offline", "new follow" and some other events.
   <br />
   <br />
   Take a look, play and have fun with this.